What is a Log Grader or Scaler?

 - Microsoft Word

-What work experience do I need to become a Log Grader or Scaler?
+What education or degrees do I need to become a Log Grader or Scaler?

 Where do Log Graders and Scalers Work?